-Below you can read the Leela School Confidentiality Agreement, every Leela School student has to commit to this agreement.
+Below you can read the Leela School Confidentiality Agreement, every Leela School employee, volunteer and student has to commit to this agreement.

 It is the mission of the Leela School to enhance the quality of life in the world by evoking self-realization in leaders, therapists, coaches, healers and teachers.
 True Friends awaken, along with their clients, to a living transmission of silence that ends all misidentification. are the living possibility that gets passed on from heart to heart.